 - 7. Should I create a Powerpoint or slide deck of some kind?

-Having a visual can be really helpful and help engage your audience.
-If you have some slides you’d like to share we are happy to have them.
-You’ll have 3-7 minutes to talk so be thoughtful about what you’d like to help illustrate your career/journey.
+Having a visual or hands on item can be really helpful and help engage your audience.
+If you have one or two photos you’d like to share we are happy to have them.
+You’ll have 3-7 minutes to talk so it is important to be thoughtful about what will most effectively illustrate your career/journey.
 That said, the story you are telling is the highlight and slides or ppt can be distracting or uninteresting- if you choose to include them please be mindful that your personal story is about you and not about the history of the industry.
 Girls respond best to photos of you at their age, something cool you are currently working on, etc.

 - 8. Will I get to know my co-panel members beforehand?